 Allocations

-Your production workloads however will likely run on Linux and depending on your setup the number of allocations can differ significantly between macOS and Linux.
+If your production workloads run on Linux instead of macOS, the number of allocations can differ significantly depending on your setup.

 swift run -c release